AdobeDocs/commerce-operations.en/help/configuration/bootstrap/mage-profiler.md

 **To enable or disable the profiler**:

-1. Log in to your Magento server.
+1. Log in to your Commerce server.
-1. Change to your Magento installation directory.
+1. Change to your Commerce installation directory.
 1. As the file system owner, enable the profiler:

    To enable the profiler using type `html` and create a flagfile: